 Four Books for the Homesteader

-Complete with 11 chapters and 922 pages, this book had EVERYTHING I needed to know in it.
+Complete with 11 chapters and 922 pages, this book had EVERYTHING I needed to know in it as a homesteader.
 Some of my favorite sections were Ch.
 4 Garden Vegetables, Ch.
 7 Food Preservation, and Ch.
 9 Poultry.

 This book is great if you’re a new-to-it-all homesteader because it is TRULY an encyclopedia of never-ending knowledge.
 There are recipes, resources, and some of my best ideas have sprouted from this book.
 It is my # 1 pick and I am honestly not being paid to say that.

-This book is my most recent birthday present.
+This book is my most recent birthday present and a great one for any homesteader.
 My mother-in-law (remember that angel who showed me all those facebook groups (read about it HERE)) sent this book to me along with Maximizing Your Mini Farm: Self Sufficiency on 1/4 Acre.
 So far, for me, this book as proven to be gold if not just because of the entirety of it then simply due to the “Compost” Chapter 5 section.
 I have struggled with composting for so long!
 I could never get it to heat up and do what it needed to do.
 Problems no more thanks to Brett L. Markham.
 Equipped with 21 Chapters, 209 pages, beautiful (helpful) pictures, and even a notes section this book will get you into your giddy up and go mentality in no time!

-I am the most oblivious when it comes to fruit.
+I’m the most oblivious when it comes to fruit so this book is pure gold for a homesteader like me.
 Oddly enough, I didn’t love fruit growing up.
 My favorites were apples, bananas, and grapes and two of those three things aren’t often seen growing here in Zone 9.
 My husband, on the other hand, LOVES berries.
-If he could live off of berries, popcorn, and meat he would.
-(Just kidding, he can and he surely does).
+If he could live off of berries, popcorn, and bacon or steak he probably would.
 So when we moved in, after we had our mini heart-attacks and thoughts of deep despair and “Oh, we really messed up this time”s, we got to work.
-Luckily, we already had 3 well-established muscadine vines and mulberry trees, 1 key lime tree, 1 Meyers lemon tree, 2 loquat trees, 1 peach tree, and 1 pear tree.
+Luckily, we already had 3 well-established muscadine vines, 3 mulberry trees, 1 key lime tree, 1 Meyers lemon tree, 2 loquat trees, 1 peach tree, and 1 pear tree.

 We decided to